hashicorp/terraform-cdk/website/docs/cdktf/concepts/fundamentals/tokens.html.md

 # Tokens

 [Tokens](https://docs.aws.amazon.com/cdk/latest/guide/tokens.html)
-are strings representing values that are unknown until Terraform applies your configuration.
+represent values that are unknown until Terraform applies your configuration.
 For example, names of cloud resources are only assigned upon creation.

-CDK for Terraform maps programming language types to Terraform 0.12's rich types, such as lists and maps.
-As a result, some attributes specified using CDK for Terraform may not map to the string value of
-`<output name>Output`.
-You can use [Tokens](https://docs.aws.amazon.com/cdk/latest/guide/tokens.html)
-to cast them to the correct attribute type.
+Some attributes specified using CDK for Terraform may not directly map to the values required for Terraform configurations.
+You can use [Tokens](https://docs.aws.amazon.com/cdk/latest/guide/tokens.html) to cast these attributes to the correct Terraform language syntax.

 -> The [AWS CDK documentation](https://docs.aws.amazon.com/cdk/latest/guide/tokens.html) contains more in-depth information about tokens.

 ## Use Tokens

-You may need to use Tokens to resolve programming types to Terraform language syntax for:
+You may need to use Tokens for:

 - [Module outputs](/fundamentals/modules.html) for boolean, string, lists, maps, and other complex types
 - Resource attributes (such as `id`)
 - Terraform outputs based on resource attributes

+**TODO:** Should we say something about how you can encode tokens as different types where needed and link back to the AWS docs?

+**TODO**: Explain how folks will know when they need to use tokens.
+Will folks see an error when something isn't translating properly into Terraform language syntax?

 ### Example